-Directors' Statement of Compliance with the Code of Principles of Good Corporate Governance
+Directors' Statement of Compliance with the Code of Principles of Good Corporate Governance For the year ended 31 October 2020

 6PM Holdings p.l.c. (the 'Company') is committed to observing the principles of transparent, responsible corporate governance.
 The Board considers compliance with corporate governance principles to constitute an important means of maintaining the confidence of present and future shareholders, bondholders, creditors, employees, business partners and the public.
-Pursuant to the Malta Financial Services Authority Listing Rules 5.94 and 5.97, the Company is hereby presenting a statement of compliance with the Code of Principles of Good Corporate Governance ("the Principles" or "the Code") for the year ended 31 October 2019, which details the extent to which the Principles have been adopted, as well as the effective measures taken by the Company to ensure compliance with these Principles.
+Pursuant to the Listing Rules issued by the Listing Authority 5.94 and 5.97, the Company is hereby presenting a statement of compliance with the Code of Principles of Good Corporate Governance ("the Principles" or "the Code") for the year ended 31 October 2020, which details the extent to which the Principles have been adopted, as well as the effective measures taken by the Company to ensure compliance with these Principles.
 Other than as stated in Part Two below, the Company has fully implemented the Principles set out in the Code.